Tactile Schematics

 Problem

-Schematics are an integral part to learning electronics.
-They are drawings of the relationships between components in an electronic device and are used to build circuits.
-While sighted readers rely on schematic images to understand how electronics work, low vision and blind readers rely on circuit descriptions.
+Schematics are drawings of the relationships between components in an electronic device and are used to build circuits.
+While sighted learners rely on schematic images to understand how electronics work, Blind and Low Vision learners rely on circuit descriptions.

-As you heard from the screen reader recording above, it’s tough to understand a circuit from a description, especially if you’re a beginner.
-No tactile graphical representation has yet been able to compete with circuit descriptions.
+It’s difficult to understand a circuit from a description, especially if you’re a beginner.
+Electronics beginners can benefit from the spatial information schematics provide and learn the relationships of the components through touch.
+No tactile graphical representation had yet been able to compete with circuit descriptions.

 Educational Tools